-Multiple sclerosis (MS) is an immune-mediated inflammatory condition that shares symptoms with many other conditions.
-Shared symptoms can mean doctors misdiagnose some people.
+Multiple sclerosis (MS) shares symptoms with many other conditions.
+Shared symptoms can lead to misdiagnosis in some people.

 A conclusive diagnosis involves ruling out other conditions and checking for signs and symptoms that are specific to MS. Healthcare professionals refer to this process as a “differential diagnosis.”